Kezvinn/Clock/README.md

 # Clock DS1302

-Feature of the product
+Product hardwares:
- - LCD
+ - LCD 16x2
    - I2C commincation to display time and other coorespond message
  - TTP223 - 3 units
    - Touch sensor act as a button for setting time and switching mode in the system
  - DS1302
    - Main module to keep time
    - Use UART to communicate to set and read time.